AlexTs10/matlab-kalman-filter/README.md

 # matlab-kalman-filter
-Kalman filter implemented on matlab
+This is a University project about Kalman filter implemented on Matlab.
+The PDF contains explanations and the code in Greek.